Custom content

 The most basic valid format for a compendium pack is as follows.

 Every pack needs to have a human-friendly name for when users need to interact with the pack in some way via the OBR Compendium Browser interface.
 Additionally, you must provide a unique ID for your pack.
-Since this is only used behind the scenes, it's a good idea to use a tool like to generate a long, unique string of characters.
+Since this is only used behind the scenes, it's a good idea to use a tool like this to generate a long, unique string of characters.
 Finally, a pack must contain an array of documents.
 Each of these documents must conform to one of the defined document schema detailed in the next section.

 Version numbers are mostly useful for published packs you intend to distribute to other users, as these numbers are used to provide information when a user uploads a file for a pack that already exists.